About our Livestock

 Docility

-All of these combined points come together to create an animal that not only produces the most nutritious meat but also excels at it while being outside raised on pasture.
-We use a minimal input system to bring forth an animal’s true genetic potential rather than overfeeding with expensive supplements and grain to make them “look better”.
-We have found over the years of breeding that a lot of big names will feed extravagantly to either hide genetic flaws under a layer of fat and/or get unrealistic growth numbers on their stock (that would not be achievable through normal practices for the average farmer in real world circumstances).
-To us this never made sense and it is why we value our grass-fed & pasture raised approach to raising our animals and breeding selection.
-We let their genetics do the talking for us.
+All of these points come together to create an animal that not only produces meat efficiently but also excels at it while being raised primarily on pasture.
+We use a minimal input system to bring forth an animal’s true genetic potential rather than overfeeding with expensive supplements and grain to artificially boost performance.
+Over the years, we’ve observed that some breeders use high-input feeding strategies to achieve faster growth or a particular look, but these results do not reflect how the animal would perform in real-world farming conditions.
+To us this never made sense and it is why we value our approach to raising our animals - we let their DNA do the talking for us.
+We pride ourselves in performance based genetic selection.

 When we talk about a minimal input system, I refer to a way of raising animals that was similar in the development in the Kiko and Kokinui breeds.
 When I was in college I had the pleasure of having the oppertunity to speak with Garrick Batten about development of the breed and the philosophy behind it.
 Essentially by eliminating those that need our “help” - animals that require extra work from us such as frequent hoof trimming or helping kid/calves suckle (because of poor udders), etc. - and mimicking nature (survival of the fittest) we only retain the most fit animals to contribute to the gene pool.
 By removing the low performers you are raising the bar for each subsequent generation and increasing the value and efficiency of your herd.

-All that is easier said than done - so how do we know we are raising the best animals we can?
-Well the proof is in the pudding as they say - we work with these animals each and every day.
-We see how they grow, how they interact with others and their environment.
-We also take concrete measurements of our animals such as physically weighing them as they grow.
-We evaluate their body condition scores, FAMACHA scores and check fecal samples to gauge parasite loads.
-We have classifiers that come to our farm and judge our animals.
-We assess every aspect of each individual breeding animal to ensure that each new generation is taking a step in the right direction.
-This however also means that we cannot be afraid to cull.
+All that is easier said than done—so how do we know we’re raising the best animals we can?
+Well, the proof is in the pudding, as they say.
+We work with these animals every single day.
+We see how they grow, how they interact with each other, and how they adapt to their environment.
+We also take concrete measurements, such as weighing them regularly as they grow.
+We assess their body condition scores, FAMACHA scores, and test fecal samples to monitor parasite loads.
+We have classifiers visit our farm to evaluate our animals.
+We look at every aspect of each animal to ensure each new generation is improving.
+This also means that we cannot be afraid to cull.
 As a meat producing farm any animal that doesn’t perform to our ever-evolving specifications is removed from the breeding prospects list and will eventually feed a family - that is after all the greater purpose of raising livestock.
 By doing so we ensure only the most outstanding individuals are kept for breeding.

 So what breeds do we raise?